clukhei/angular-stepper/README.md

 From parent, listen to the event emission and subscribe to it to obtain the emitted value.
 Store the updated data inside the parent component.

+## Stackblitz example

+See this working example on stackblitz: https://stackblitz.com/github/clukhei/angular-stepper